Archaic Triad: Dumézil's analysis

-Georges Dumézil in various works, particularly in his Archaic Roman Religion advanced the hypothesis that this triadic structure was a relic of a common Proto-Indo-European religion, based on a trifunctional ideology modeled on the division of that archaic society.
-The highest deity would thus be a heavenly sovereign endowed with religious, magic and legal powers and prerogatives (connected and related to the king and to priestly sacral lore in human society), followed in order of dignity by the deity representing braveness and military prowess (connected and related to a class of warriors) and lastly a deity representing the common human worldly values of wealth, fertility, and pleasure (connected and related to a class of economic producers).
+Georges Dumézil in various works, particularly in his Archaic Roman Religion advanced the hypothesis that this triadic structure was a relic of a common Proto-Indo-European religion, based on a trifunctional hypothesis modeled on the division of that archaic society into three classes of decreasing status.
+The highest deity (or pair of deities) would be a heavenly sovereign endowed with religious, magic, and legal powers and prerogatives, associated in human society with both the king and with priestly and sacral lore.
+The second in order of dignity by the deity representing bravenery and military prowess, associated with the class of warriors.
+Third, a deity representing the common human worldly values of wealth, fertility, and pleasure, associated with the class of economic producers, such as merchants, craft-makers, and farmers.
 According to the hypothesis, such a tripartite structure must have been common to all Indo-European peoples on accounts of its widespread traces in religion and myths from India to Scandinavia, and from Rome to Ireland.
 However it had disappeared from most societies since prehistoric times, with the notable exception of India.

-In Vedic religion, the sovereign function was incarnated by Dyaus Pita and later appeared split into its two aspects of uncanny and awe-inspiring almighty power incarnated by Varuna and of source and guardian of justice and compacts incarnated by Mitra.
-Indra incarnated the military function and the twins Ashvins (or Nasatya) the function of production, wealth, fertility and pleasure.
-In human society, the raja and the class of the brahmin priests represented the first function (and enjoyed the highest dignity), the warrior class of the kshatriya represented the second function and the artisan and merchant class of the vaishya the third.
+In Vedic religion, the first, sovereign function was incarnated by Dyaus Pita and later appeared split into its two aspects: On one hand, an uncanny and awe-inspiring almighty power, incarnated as Varuna, and on the other hand, a source and guardian of justice and compacts incarnated as Mitra.
+The second, military function was incarnated by Indra.
+The third function of production, wealth, fertility, and pleasure was incarnated by the twin Ashvins (or Nasatya twins).
+In human society, the raja and the class of brahmin priests represented the first function (and enjoyed the highest dignity); the warrior class of the kshatriya represented the second function; and the vaishya class of artisans and merchants, the third.